skillrepos/ai-3in1/labs.md

 <br><br>

 7. The agent will start running and will prompt for a location (or "exit" to finish).
 At the prompt, you can type in a location like "Paris, France" or "London" or "Raleigh" and hit *Enter*.
-You'll see lots of activity while the model is loaded.
+You may see activity while the model is loaded.
 After that you'll be able to see the Thought -> Action -> Observation loop in practice as each one is listed out.
 You'll also see the arguments being passed to the tools as they are called.
 Finally you should see a human-friendly message summarizing the weather forecast.

 ![Agent run](./images/31ai16.png?raw=true "Agent run")